whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 ![Susovan_Mahapatra]({{site.baseurl}}/images/Susovan_Mahapatra.jpg)

 I graduated from Ashoka University where I studied Economics and International Relations and served as a Resident Assistant for two terms.
-After graduating, I joined the Growth Team at School of Aceelerated Learning(SOAL), an early stage Edtech start-up.
+After graduating, I joined the Growth Team at School of Accelerated Learning(SOAL), an early stage Edtech start-up.
 At SOAL, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work in India.

 I am currently working with Plaksha University in their Admissions and Outreach Team.
 Here, I am trying to understand the nuances of the formal higher education space in the country.